Blackpool South (constituency)

 Blackpool South is a constituency in Lancashire, England, which has been represented by Chris Webb of the Labour Party since a 2024 by-election.

 Constituency profile

 The seat encompasses the central and southern parts of Blackpool, including the famous Blackpool Tower, the three piers and the Pleasure Beach.
 Also included is the Bloomfield area, home to Blackpool F.C.
 In the southern end of the seat, near to the Fylde border, Squires Gate is the site of Blackpool Airport.

 Tourism is a major industry in the area, and while Blackpool has been less affected by the decline in domestic holidaymaking than some resorts, there are nonetheless some run-down areas which were once rather more glamorous.
 Traditionally seaside seats were very safe for the Conservative Party, but for some time it seemed unlikely that the party would win it back.
 However, they were able to do so in 2019 when they finally achieved a sizeable majority with many gains in northern England.
+The seat was then lost again in the 2024 by-election.